bppipher/brandonpipher.com/content/home/experience.md

   date_start = "2017-08-01"
   date_end = ""
   description = """
-  Instructor for various Mathematics courses ranging from Algebra to Calculus.
+  Instructor for various Mathematics courses ranging from Algebra to Calculus

-  Lead the integration of a new course environment for the online Algebra sequences.
+  Lead the integration of a new course environment for the online Algebra sequences
   """

 +++